 The agenda of the Angolan minister also foresees a meeting this afternoon with Vice-President of Zambia Inonge Wima.

-London - Brent crude for December delivery opened high on Wednesday in the London Futures Market, with the barrel being traded at USD 76.75, with a variation of 0.40% in relation to the previous session.
+London - Brent crude for March delivery opened high on Friday in the London futures market at USD 61.78, with a variation of 1.05% in relation to the previous session.